Information for Potential Candidates

 - Prepares them for careers in tech; not just jobs

-- Tuition free; they invest only time and effort
+- No cost; they invest only time and effort

 - Realizes the unused potential of the students

 - Change the way the students think about themselves, and their friends, family and community think of them

 - Candidates are nominated by or recommended from their high school counselor or teacher or a community leader such as minister, youth organization leader, etc.